 My morning routine right after getting out of bed is to push the button on the coffee maker and sit down at the computer on my desk in my home office.
 My first click is typically the icon on my desktop that will take me to ESPN.com.
 I want to find out how my Boston teams are doing.
 It’s just my way of waking up.
 One of these mornings in early 2019 I read an article about New England Patriots Head Coach, Bill Belichick.
 I didn't realize it then but I was about to learn how to restore vitality in my life.

 Belichick is 67 and by all appearances is going strong.
 He is constantly asked how many more years he will coach.
 After all, he has done everything an NFL coach can do.
-In this interview, he mentioned that he had read a book called, Younger Next Year, and liked it.
+In this interview, he mentioned that he had read a book called, Younger Next Year.

 Bill Belichick, amongst football fans, is an influencer.
 I say that because he influenced me.
 I immediately Googled “Younger Next Year”, read about the book, and asked my wife Shirley to buy it for me on Amazon.
 If Bill Belichick is going to mention that he got value from a book, and the topic is of interest to me, I’m going to buy it for two reasons.
 One, he’s smart.
 He’s very smart.
 And two, he knows the power of the media.
 He controls the media perhaps better than any other sports figure ever.
 So, he knows that if he mentions a book, as an example, thousands of people will buy it.
 I’ve never known Belichick to endorse anything prior to this.
 So, if Bill Belichick is going to say that he liked this book, and it could teach me how to restore vitality, I’m in.
 Younger Next Year arrived the next day.
 We have Amazon Prime of course.